It was early enough that dawn had barely begun when Jonah Skylar began his adventure.

 Once outside, Jonah took a moment to look back at the tavern his father owned.
 The high thatched roof glinted in the first weak rays of sunlight poking up over the hills to the east.
 The window to his father's room was dark, and the whole place was silent, something that only occurred in the early morning.
-Soon enough, the place would begin filling with noise as members of the Gveth clan currently passing through came to the tavern to trade with townsfolk, and townsfolk came to trade with the Gveth.
+Soon enough, the place would begin filling with noise as the Gveth traders currently passing through the town came to the tavern to pass on news of the world outside the village and hawk their wares.
 More noise would fill the small tavern, the only one in their small village of Dersingden, as people finished work in their own shops or fields and came in for a night of relaxing and drinking.
 Jonah doubted he would be missed.
+He was well known in Dersingden as a rather odd dreamer who mostly kept to himself.

-Jonah felt a twinge of apprehension as he passed the nomad camp.
-They too were still asleep, and their silent tents seemed to watch him as he exited the town, judging him and the quest he had begun.
+Jonah felt a twinge of apprehension as he looked westward towards the Gveth camp just visible in the opposite direction of his plotted course.
+They too were still asleep, and their silent tents seemed to watch him from a distance as he exited the town, judging him and the quest he had begun.
 Being a hero was going to be a scary business, of that he was sure.
 It didn't help that he had never even been more than a mile beyond the edge of town in his life, let alone gone on quests or fought dangerous monsters.
-He had to do, this, though.
+He had to do this, though.

 It was the only way that he could prove that he really was worth something.
-He wasn't strong and intimidating like his oldest brother, able to fight off even the most stubborn and surely drunks from their father's tavern, and the winner of every single wrestling competition he had entered since the age of 13.
-He wasn't even charming and clever, like his other brother, able to charm any girl out of her dress, and then convince her father later not to kill him with nothing more than words and grins.
-He was just the youngest one who liked to cook and had an obsession with cleanliness that made him all too easy to prank whenever his brothers felt like being cruel.
+He wasn't strong and intimidating like his oldest brother Markus, able to fight off even the most stubborn and surely drunks from their father's tavern, and the winner of every single wrestling competition he had entered since the age of 13.
+He wasn't even charming and clever, like Geoffrey, able to charm any girl out of her dress, and then convince her father later not to kill him with nothing more than words and grins.
+He was just the youngest one who liked to cook and read, and had an obsession with cleanliness that made him all too easy to prank whenever his brothers felt like being cruel.

 Jonah loosened his traveling cloak as he walked, wishing he could fit it into his already overfull bag.
 As the sun rose, it brought with it summer heat that dispelled the misty cool of the early morning.
-Soon, Jonah's back and feet began to ache from the walking and the heavy pack he carried.
-The pack held food, water, and a change of clothes, all essential items, however, so he could not exactly get rid of it.
-He was just glad the path he traveled on was bordered on either side by large old trees that provided plenty of shade.
-The rocky mountains behind him, however, occasionally cast glinting sunlight reflections at his back to compete with the sun in his eyes, and the foothills he trekked through had his legs aching and protesting in no time.
+His best wool coat, a dark blue coat from his mother that complimented his dark skin, became quite hot and stifling in the sun.
+Soon, Jonah's back and feet began to ache as well from the walking and the heavy pack he carried.
+The pack held food, water, and a change of clothes, all absolutely essential for travelling.
+He was just glad the path he traveled on was bordered on either side by large old oak trees that provided plenty of shade.
+Unfortunately, his path took him east right towards the rising sun, and the foothills he trekked through had his legs aching and protesting in no time.
 He had only been walking for a few hours before he decided that a break was in order.

 Choosing a nice, shady spot in some lovely thick grass under a tree, Jonah spread his traveling cloak out on the ground before sitting down and digging some food out of his pack.
 The bread was a little worse for wear, and his apples all had bruises on them.
 With a sigh, he realized that he was going to have to get used to eating somewhat less well made food than he was used to.
 Why, he couldn't even cook anything unless he could start a fire, and as he had never learned how to do that, it looked like it would be a while before he would get to taste meet again.
 It was the realization that he wouldn't have a chance to make his special raisin bread or bake a proper apple pie for a long time, though, that really hit him hard.

-It was with a significantly lowered mood that Jonah set about making himself a sandwich of cheese, apple slices, and some of the less smashed bread.
-Before he could eat it however, something fell out of the tree nearly on top of him.
+It was with this thought in mind that Jonah set about making himself a sandwich of cheese, more apple slices, and some of the less smashed bread.
+Before he could eat it however, something fell out of his shady tree nearly on top of his head.

 Jonah screamed and launched himself backwards, knocking his head into the tree and nearly knocking himself out in his haste to get away from the sure to be monster that had clearly been sent to kill him before he could save the world, by whatever it was he was supposed to be saving the world from.
 It took him several moments before the ringing in his ears subsided and he realized the sound he could still hear was laughter.
 When he had blinked the wetness out his eyes (and no, he wasn't crying over the pain in his head, he'd just got a bit of dirt in them, so shut up), he realized that the person who had nearly fallen on him was not a monster, but may as well have been.

 The thing looking back at him was a girl.
-To be more precise, she was Lucy Hemsworth, a rather odd girl who often wore pants, could nearly rival Markel in fighting skills, and could rival both his brothers in mocking Jonah for his rather unmanly hobbies whenever she came by the tavern.
+To be more precise, she was Lucy Hemsworth, a rather odd girl who often wore pants, could nearly rival Markus in wrestling, and could rival both his brothers in mocking Jonah for his entirely unmanly hobbies whenever she came by the tavern.
 Unfortunately, she came by the tavern a lot.
-Ostensibly, she was always there to trade with the Gveth who often came through the village, bringing wool from the sheep her family raised, but Jonah had a sneaking suspicion that she really just came to mock him, as her family's farm was at the same edge of town that the Gveth usually made their camp on, and they always passed the farm on their way to the tavern.
+Ostensibly, she was always there to trade with the Gveth who often came through the village, bringing wool from the sheep her family raised, but Jonah had a sneaking suspicion that she really just came to mock him, as her family's farm was also on the west end of town, and they always passed the farm on their way to the tavern whenever they passed through the mountains to trade.
 If her family really wanted to trade things, they didn't need to drag their wares all the way to his dad's tavern to do so.

 Lucy's laughter finally slowed, but then she looked up at him, and apparently found the sight of him glaring at her as he leaned against the tree with bark in his hair and scrapes on his palms hilarious, because she started laughing again.